Welcome to the first Darwinex Tutorial, explained in simple and easy-to-follow terms.

 - Understand how to create the best Darwin portfolio, based on your needs

 The best way to follow along this tutorial is by having a Darwinex account open on another tab, to better observe and interact with the platform.
-This can be easily done with virtual accounts as well, so register a demo account on Darwinex now.
+This can be easily done with virtual accounts as well, so register a demo account on Darwinex now (61% of retail CFD accounts lose money).

 I suggest you get a nice cup of tea and take all the time you need to read this post top to bottom.